 Pack On The Pounds (Weight Gain)

 Fast food is convenient and inexpensive, but you pay a big price in the long run.
 Those burgers, fries, and shakes usually contain way more fat, calories and highly processed carbs than your body needs in one meal.
 If you eat it too often, it can lead to rapid weight gain and obesity.

 It harms our heart

 Sodium improves the taste of fast food and prevents spoilage.
 But just one bacon cheeseburger may contain your recommended daily value for sodium.
 This is the amount of a nutrient expert recommend getting each day.
 Too much sodium raises your blood pressure and damages your blood vessels.
 It also increases your risk for heart failure, heart attack and stroke.

 Opens the door to digestive issues

 Fast food may taste good, but once it hits your system, you might not feel good.
 High sodium foods (fries, anyone?) can trigger bloat temporarily.
-Couple that with dietary fiber in moderation, and your digestive system gets backed up.
-This can lead to constipation, which puts you at risk for hemorrhoids, hernias and diverticulitis.
+Couple that with dietary fibre in moderation, and your digestive system gets backed up.
+This can lead to constipation, which puts you at risk for haemorrhoids, hernias and diverticulitis.